 few hours and then put them into a dehydrator.

 The health food Bulgur whose name is Turkish

-Carmen also had the high fiber parboiled Bulgur which is known
+Carmen also had the high fiber parboiled Bulgur

 as Dalia in India, with its high content of Durum wheat.